anonym101/gitme2/readme.md

 - Not an npm public repo.
 - Add to `preinstall` script
 - Call it on specific `process.env`
+- Npm module wont install?
+Use the git repo and then npm link it!

 #### Examples:
 - more examples available in `./example.js`